archusXIV/mpv-playlists-manager/README.md

 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions, some of them are **crucial**...

 ## Changelog
+- Added user choice (mpmrc) for animations when parallel_downloads is set to 'yes'.
+- Added option for audio conversion with multi cpu threads (mpmrc).
+- Added multi-downloads functionality using GNU Parallel.
-- Added more mpmrc settings in the [main menu](https://github.com/archusXIV/mpv-playlists-manager/blob/main/mpm_screenshots/mpm_v1.8-8.png), just so you know what's in there.
+- Added more mpmrc settings in the [main menu](https://github.com/archusXIV/mpv-playlists-manager/blob/main/mpm_screenshots/mpm_v1.9-0.png), just so you know what's in there.
-- Fixed _RemoveCrap function to remove slashes from titles.
-- Added fzf preview options in mpmrc (size, layout).
-- Added clipboard tools options in mpmrc.
-- Fixed bug in _LoadLocal when trying to access video files if use_fzf="no".
-- Added empty directories listing in _SelectLocalDir.

 ## Recent additions
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.